 लहू बनकर दौड़ रही है।

 I am the sole master of four large rooms — I sit with all the doors open.
-The inspiration and motivation I receive to write here is unlike any other place.
+The inspiration and motivation that I receive here to write is unlike that in any other place.
 A living essence of the outside world enters me unhindered through the open doors — the light and the sky and the air and the sounds and the smells and the waves of green mingle with the passions of my mind and create innumerable stories.
-Particularly, the afternoons here have a deep spell.
+The afternoons here, in particular, have a deep spell.
 The sun’s heat, the silence, the quiet, calls of birds, especially the crow’s and an extended period of leisure make me pensive and eager.

 Afternoons like these have haunted me since childhood.
-Back then, no one used to be in the outer third-storey quarters; I alone sat in the angular couch with the door wide open and warm breeze blowing in.
-My entire day went by with vivid imagination and unspeakable desires.
+Back then, no one used to be in the outer third-storey quarters; I alone sat in the angular couch with the door wide open and a warm breeze blowing in.
+My entire day went by in the company of vivid imagination and unspeakable desires.

 Literature, Gender, and the Trauma of Partition: The Paradox of Independence

 In writing my first novel, whose protagonist is a young refugee woman from East Pakistan, I employed the device of coincidence to achieve a happy ending.
 Doing so wasn’t a sudden rush on my part to end what had become a protracted writing project but a well thought-out conclusion.
 It was not to be.
 When they read it, two of my trusted beta readers quashed it summarily, citing it as lazy and escapist.
 Even though incredible incidents can happen in real life, one of them advised, in a work of fiction, coincidences are hard to pull off convincingly.